 Adoption of a product or practice often follows the Rogers curve (below).
 Innovators, who create or adopt early innovations, approach their work with an innovation mindset.
 Early adopters and the early majority may require an observation or experience to give it a go (and this is important as adopters at different stages have different mindsets and may require different pitches).

 Use of a practice or product may be reinforced by promising early results, positive feedback other users, and the beginning of a community of practice.

 2. Package: An innovation that involves a combination of tools and practices like blended and personalized learning that requires new tools and behaviors.
 A new opportunity (computers in the classroom) or compelling proposition inspires innovators that create new learning models–a combination of aims, practices, assessments and tools.

 A package innovation is usually developed by a team (where an adopted practice/product is often an individual act).
-Teams may want to test their bundle of tools and practices by running a pilot (listen to this episode in three-part podcast series we created with Learning Assembly on how to set up and run effective pilots).
+Teams may want to test their bundle of tools and practices by running a pilot.
+For a decade, the 4.0 Schools fellowships have been training educators to run iterative pilots.

 A whole school model is created by adding to a learning model structure, schedule, staffing, systems and supports.
-This design work may be grant supported (e.g., NGLC grants, Raise Your Hand Texas grants).
+This design work may be grant supported (e.g., NSVF grants, Raise Your Hand Texas grants, Walton Innovative Schools grants).

 Developing or adopting a package innovation is much harder than a practice.
 It’s usually a team sport and often requires some investment (e.g., learning experiences for teachers, computers for all students).
 It’s what Bror Saxberg calls learning engineering–designing new models by applying good learning science and gathering evidence at scale.